Skip to content

 RFID Requirements

-Expressways from Pangasinan use the Easytrip RFID system.
-One RFID sticker covers all expressways from this location.
+Expressways from Pangasinan use both Autosweep and Easytrip RFID systems.
+You need both RFID stickers for full expressway access.
 Installation is free at any toll plaza.

 Frequently Asked Questions